Some Frequently Answered Questions about SummerSongs — here are the answers!

 Q: What is the cost of SummerSongs and what is included in the price?

 A: The all-inclusive price for SummerSongs typically starts at about $1499.
 This includes shared lodging in semi-private rooms (two beds) w/ shared baths in the hall.
 In addition, all meals are included (wonderful local and organic food, some grown right on the property!) as well as all classes, one-on-one coaching, performances, jams and other activities.
 Private rooms and other upgrades are available for a fee on a first-come first-served basis.

 Q: What differentiates SummerSongs from other music camps?

 A: There are many wonderful music camps to choose from, but there are so many things that make SummerSongs stand out.
-First of all, we’ve been around for 25 years!
-So, without sounding boastful, we know what we’re doing!
+First of all, we’ve been around more than 25 years!
+So, without sounding boastful, we know what we’re doing.
 Our focus on songwriting and the creative process is key — and our fearless founder, Penny Nichols, meant that to include LISTENING.
 There is something very powerful about both listening to your peers share their songs and having your peers listen to you share yours.
 This is a highly-supportive and encouraging environment where everyone wants you to discover your own creativity and artistry.

 Q: Why is SummerSongs such a powerful experience?